The Atlantic Politics Daily: Even the Pandemic Is Partisan

 It’s Tuesday, March 25.
-Even some of the president’s closest Republican allies don’t think it’s wise to consider reopening businesses around the country soon: “The economy can recover.
-Once a person is dead, that’s it,” Senator Lindsey Graham of South Carolina told our White House correspondent Peter Nicholas.
+“The economy can recover.
+Once a person is dead, that’s it,” Senator Lindsey Graham of South Carolina told our White House correspondent Peter Nicholas, in response to the president’s suggestion that the country reopen soon.

 *